Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 # Introduction
-Lua is a lightweight, high-level, multi-paradigm scripting language that is mainly used in Psych Engine modding.
-Which is a better alternative to Haxe, the main language that FNF is built-in.
-Because you have to manually download the source code, modify the specific Haxe file, and then compile it.
-As for Lua just insert a Lua into any script folders to modify something and pressed "Restart Song" that's it; that's how simple it is.
-The current version of Lua that Haxe is using is <kbd>5.1</kbd>.
+Lua is a lightweight, high-level, multi-paradigm scripting language that is mainly used in Psych Engine.
+This allows you execute Lua code without compiling the game over and over again.
+And its a simple and easy scripting language that an 8 year old can understand easily.
+The only cons that Lua has are global scope are defualt, limited error handling, limited pattern matching, no unicode support, no defualt parameter values just to name a few.

 ### Creating
 To create your own epic Lua file, copy and paste any <code>txt</code> file remove the contents inside of it.
 And replace the file format into <code>lua</code>; Example <code>test.lua</code>.
 Or even a better solution is to download any source-code editors like VSCode it's available in Windows, Mac, and Linux.